• Skip to primary navigation

 • Email

-Easy Gluten-Free Oat Bread
+Easy Gluten-Free Oat Bread – Only 9 Ingredients!

 Jump to Recipe Print Recipe

 This gluten-free oat bread is easy to make and offers that soft and doughy texture you miss and crave.
 It’s loaded with plenty of fiber-rich whole grains and sweetened with honey.
-It comes together in minutes without a lot of fuss and is beautifully studded with rolled oats for a showstopper bread your family won’t believe is gluten free.
+It comes together in minutes without a lot of fuss and is beautifully studded with rolled oats for a showstopper bread your family won’t believe is gluten-free.
 This post contains affiliate links.
 Please see my disclosures.

 Oat flour is an incredible gluten-free flour that works well in gluten-free bread and baked goods.
-It gives baked goods more flavor than a rice-blend flour alone, and it offers a lighter, chewier, and crumblier texture, a hard-to-find combination in the world of gluten-free baking.
+It gives baked goods more flavor than a rice-blend of flour alone, and it offers a lighter, chewier, and crumblier texture, a hard-to-find combination in the world of gluten-free baking.

 Oat flour is a whole grain, making oat bread nutritionally superior to bread made with white rice flour and starches alone.